 Unlike what you may think, the desert in Morocco consists of stony ground and rocks.
 Only when you get to the dunes in the south is there any sand.
-This is quite fortunate as sand driving puts a great strain on your car and, as the day progresses and the sand becomes looser, the risk of getting stuck increases as well.

 There are several ferry crossings to Morocco.
 It depends on where you’re coming from which is the best for you.